Console Window

 In day-to-day use, think of the Library Browser as the design-data manager for the whole project: it shows the available libraries, their cells, and the set of cellviews stored in each cell.

-Implemented cellview types include but not limited to:
+Implemented cellview types include but are not limited to:

 | Cellview | Tool |